LowRezStudio/docs/src/marshal/encryption/salsa.md

+---
+description: An explanation of how Salsa20 encryption is used in Paladins for packet encryption and decryption.
+---
 # Salsa20

 As said in the [introduction](/marshal/encryption/introduction) the client generates a random KEY/IV pair that it sends to the server using an unencrypted packet when trying to log in.